 Tarot and Psychic Readings Nashville TN

-I offer Tarot and Lenormand card readings in-person in our Nashville shop as well as by phone or my email.
+I offer Tarot and Lenormand card readings in-person in our Nashville shop as well as by phone.
 Another form of reading I perform for clients is tea leaf readings, also known as tasseography — very convenient since part of our store is a tea shop.
 Tea Leaf readings can be performed as a stand-alone service or in conjunction with a Tarot reading.

 What is the fee for a card reading?

 A 15-minute reading will give you some pretty good information about a single topic.
 To make the most of the short time we’ll have together, please prepare your question ahead of time.
 Many people write down one or two main questions that we can dive right into.

 A 30-minute reading can take a topic into great depth (such as using both types of cards) or more than one question could be covered.

 15 minutes and covers a single topic pretty thoroughly.
 Most often performed in-person.

 this is a combo reading consisting of a tea leaf reading, followed by a Tarot card reading.
 Can be on two different topics, if you wish.